 I know a lot of hackers.
-I, myself, am a hacker but being a hacker doesn’t just mean infiltrating other people’s systems.
+I, myself, am a hacker but being a hacker doesn’t just mean infiltrating other people’s systems (those are crackers).
 If you do hacks, you’re a hacker.

 For example, few years ago when I was backpacking I had trouble opening a glass of pickles.
 What I did was to use a spoon to lower the pressure between the lid and the glass and when the compressed air was released, I opened it.